mkorangestripe/linux/README.md

 ### Favorites

-Find whether the content of any files in a directory have been modified.
+This will find whether the content of any files in a directory have been modified.
 This is done here by computing an md5 checksum for each file in the directory and it's subdirectories.
 The filenames are filtered out with awk and the checksums are sorted and a combined checksum is generated.
 This way, whether the files are moved or renamed, the combined checksum will be the same.
 This method is more thorough then relying on mtime which can be adjusted or changes in file size which do not necessarily reflect changes in file content.

 ```shell script
 find src/ -type f -exec md5sum {} + | awk '{print $1}' | sort | md5sum